fezeka-tech/data-representation-coursework/README.md

    cd data-representation-coursework
    ```

-2. Host my Flask application on PythonAnywhere byfollowing these steps:
+2. Host my Flask application on PythonAnywhere by following these steps:

 - Create an Account on PythonAnywhere:
 - Upload my Files: